-Campus crime statistics are also disclosed on an annual basis (for the previous three calendar years) within this Annual Security Report.
+Campus crime statistics for the previous three calendar years are also disclosed on an annual basis (for the previous three calendar years) within this Annual Security Report.
 The topics of crime prevention and security awareness as they relate to preventing and responding to sexual harassment/violence (specifically, bystander intervention and risk reduction strategies), are also covered during onboarding.